THE PLOT SUMMARY

 ACT TWO

-Adam is still being held captive at TDS.
-He's torn between being addicted to the BDSM sessions he's experiencing with Lobida—which are including increasingly more dark and dangerous activities along more extreme bliss and ecstasy—and the strong desire to escape and return to his family and his friends.
-Eve has been spending more time at TDS looking after Adam as his jailer, but she's yet to express her love for Adam as she doesn't feel she deserves to be happy.
-Bernard, Mrs. Chu, William, Amir, Alex, and the rest of E-VAG are desperate to free Adam, but they know—via his earring microphone—that he's safe so they're biding their time.
-Following the bombing of TGC, I've been stuck in a deep funk, and have had severe writer's block, so Part 2 of my show is yet to be created.
-In the last few days, however, a welcome bubble of creativity has started to surface.
+Adam is still being held captive in the basement at TDS.
+He's torn between being addicted to the BDSM sessions he's havcing with Lobida—which are including increasingly more dark and dangerous activities along with more pleasure and ecstasy—and the strong desire to escape and return to his family and friends.
+Eve has been spending more time at TDS looking after Adam as his jailer, but she's yet to express her love for him as she feels she doesn't deserves happiness.
+Bernard, Mrs. Chu, William, Amir, and the rest of E-VAG are desperate to free Adam, but they know—via his earring microphone—that he's safe so they're biding their time.
+Following the bombing of TGC, I've been stuck in a deep funk, and have had severe writer's block so part two of my show is yet to be created.
+In the last few days, however, I've been feeling more calm, and a welcome bubble of creative energy has started to surface.
 The big event on everyone's minds, however, is that Election Day is finally here . . .
 Tuesday 3rd November, 2020: Election Day, and everyone (except Adam, Yantra, and myself) are out and about attending polling booths to vote, etc. Camera crews are filming and reporting on all the latest, including interviewing candidates and their families.
-I'm at home furiously writing songs for Part 2 of the show, having finally been struck by inspiration.
-Bernard, William, Alex, and Amir arrive and report on what's happening outside.
+I'm at home furiously writing, having finally been struck by inspiration.
+Bernard, William, Amir, and Alex arrive and report on what's happening outside.
 Meanwhile, Eve slips away from the election day craziness and returns to TDS to tend to Adam.
-She's masochistically drawn to being the slave to the slave.
+She's masochistically addicted to being the slave to the slave.
 Adam begs Eve to help him, and she finally gives in and tells him she's in love with him.
 They hatch a plan to help him escape after tonight's show.
-News flash: James Brody is missing after a helicopter accident, presumed dead.
+News flash: James Brody—the Egalitarian Party presidential candidate—is missing after a helicopter accident, presumed dead.
 Later that night, Lobida performs another show with Adam as the focus.
-When he's offstage for a minute he slips into Lobida's boudoir and pockets the hard drive with the evidence he needs on it.
+When he's offstage for a minute he slips into Lobida's boudoir and transfers the files he needs onto a hard which he pockets.
 At the conclusion of the performance, Eve smuggles Adam out the back door of the club.
 He begs her to come with him but she declines.
-Adam celebrates being free with his friends and family at BB.
-The election is too close to call.
+Adam celebrates his freedom with his friends and family at Bernard's Bookstore.
+The election is still too close to call.
 Bernard discovers that the hard drive Adam took is a dud planted by Yantra, and that they have nothing to defend their accusations about Ken with.
-Adam vows to return to TDS to retrieve the evidence they need.
-Eve is lost in despair, and after taking a handful of Lobida's Xanax tablets to try and numb the pain she's feeling, she wanders into Central Park in a disoriented state.
-I happen to be walking in Central Park too, and I bump into Eve.
-I don't know who she is, but I see her pain, and I tell her a story about my life which gives her hope.
-Wednesday 4th November, 2020: Another news flash: Ken Abercrombie is arrested.
-The election looks like it might be a tie.
+Adam prepares to return to TDS to retrieve the evidence they need.
+Eve is lost in deep despair, and after taking a handful of Lobida's Xanax tablets to try and numb the pain she's feeling, she wanders into Central Park in a disoriented state.
+I'm mysteriously guided into Central Park that night also, and I bump into Eve.
+I don't know who she is but I see her pain, and I tell her a story about my life which gives her hope.
+Wednesday 4th November, 2020: Another news flash: Ken Abercrombie is publicly arrested.
+The election result is so close it looks like it might be a tie.
 Mrs. Chu calls Faye and they meet privately at the Abercrombie penthouse to come up with a plan.
-Mrs. Chu spots a picture of her spiritual teacher, Evelyn Bourne, on the mantelpiece, and they connect on their shared passion for awakening, truth, silence, and freedom.
-Faye agrees with Mrs. Chu's proposed plan scrap partisan politics altogether and to create a synarchy.
+Mrs. Chu spots a picture of her spiritual teacher, Evelyn Bourne, on the mantelpiece, and they connect on their shared passion for freedom and truth.
+Faye agrees with Mrs. Chu's proposed plan to scrap partisan politics and create a synarchy.
 That evening, Adam goes back to TDS for the evidence . . . and for Eve.
-The other members of E-VAG accompany him in disguise.
+The other members of E-VAG accompany him and wait outside as he enters.
 As Adam is looking through Lobida's computer, however, he's caught red-handed, this time by Lobida herself.
 She ties him up and starts to play out a dangerous bondage scene with him . . .
 The remainder of this scene will be kept secret for now as you don't want to know the whole story before you see this thing, right?
 Thursday 5th November, 2020: The events of the last day and the epilogue are also going to stay secret for now.
 Needless to say, things happen, and stuff gets sorted out, but who gets what, and who lives and who dies is very much up in the air . . . |